Week A

 Will my child receive support in setting up the device?

 Yes.
-We will assist students with connecting to our BYoD network and how to instal Microsoft Office on to their device.
+We will assist students with connecting to our BYoD network and how to install Microsoft Office on to their device.

 What software is required?